The Potions Master:

 Throughout the period between Voldemort’s fall and his rebirth, Snape served as a conduit of information between Dumbledore and Lucius Malfoy.
 Small wonder he comes across as smug and pleased with himself.
 He was sitting very pretty.

 I think that one could probably make a pretty fair argument that time alone went a long way toward some degree of healing.
 He had nearly 13 years wherein no one whatsoever had been attacking him!
 That is likely to have given him time to regain some sense of balance.
-It is quite likely that if offered the opportunity today, and the decision were his alone, he would not be signing up with any Dark Lords, thank you very much.
+One can well imagine that if offered the opportunity today, and the decision were his alone, he would not be signing up with any Dark Lords, thank you very much.
 And his continuing nasty manner towards children is easily explained by the very reasonable fact that he is all too well aware that children, particularly teenaged children, particularly magical teenaged children are not harmless.

 The one point of criticism that one might still reasonably level at him is in his resentment and treatment of Harry Potter — which is obviously quite personal and not necessarily related to the rest of his behavior.
 Because it is clear that Snape is a very sharp observer of what is going on around him, and yet he still has not added up the evidence and taken note that Harry is simply not a bully in the same style as his father, even if he is another Quidditch star.